riscv-europe/summit-website/site.src/pages/program.md

 <h3 style="color: #60269e" id="submission-format">Submission format</h3>

-The submissions should be provided as a two pages extended abstract, including bibliography.
+The submissions should be provided as a **two pages extended abstracts**, including bibliography.

 Extended abstract template and instructions for submission are available at <https://github.com/riscv-europe/riscv-europe-summit-templates>.